Write Your Fucking Heart Out

 David L. Ulin is the author of Sidewalking: Coming to Terms with Los Angeles, shortlisted for the 2016 PEN Literary Award.
 He’s authored eight previous books, including The Lost Art of Reading: Why Books Matter in a Distracted Time and the Library of America’s Writing Los Angeles: A Literary Anthology, which won a California Book Award.
 A 2015 Guggenheim Fellow, he is former book critic and book editor of the Los Angeles Times.

-Each day of the two-weekend workshop will include discussion of two manuscripts, this means every participant will have half a day of discussion devoted entirely to their own work.
-The discussion is in depth, honest critique delivered with the authors’ creative intentions in mind.
-Because of the intensity and personal focus, the workshop is strictly limited to 8 participants.
+Each day of the one-weekend workshop will include in-depth, honest critique delivered with the authors’ creative intentions in mind.
+Because of the intensity and personal focus, the workshop is strictly limited to 6 participants.
 Attendees will be expected to have read the other manuscripts.
 See below for comments from previous attendees.

 Coffee and snacks are served throughout the day.
 On Saturdays, lunch is provided, usually savory pie or soup; Sundays, lunch is on your own.
 Ivy Salon is located in the historic South Park area of San Diego, 3 blocks from a variety of restaurants.
 If you are coming from out of town, I can suggest a comfortable hotel in nearby Little Italy, or B&Bs within walking distance.
 Or, Airbnb has been a great option for previous participants with many options within a block.